- State of North Carolina executive order requiring face coverings in more settings

 - Picnic shelter reservations are open to groups of up to 50 people or maximum shelter capacity, whichever is lower.
 Social distancing requirements apply.

-- Visitors must reserve tickets in advance, wear face coverings and follow social distancing guidelines.
+- The museum is open.
+Visitors must reserve tickets in advance, wear face coverings and follow social distancing guidelines.

 - The Schiele Nature Trail is open.
 Outdoor exhibits are open with an Educational Adventure ticket.